Cardinals vs. Dodgers Player Props Betting Odds

-Player props can be found for James Outman and Paul Goldschmidt, among others, when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Friday at 10:10 PM ET.
+Player prop bet odds for Max Muncy, Paul Goldschmidt and others are available when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday (first pitch at 9:10 PM ET).

 Bet on this matchup or its props with DraftKings!